How to Wear Black Pants and White Shoes Without Looking Like a Wedding Singer

 For a rebellious, charcoal flannel look reminiscent of the mods fashion style and teddy boy culture, pair up with black and white wingtips or pure white or cream pointy Derbys or Oxfords.
 Channel The Beatles or The Specials and their early fashion statements.

 Tapered pants refer to the cut of the leg rather than the color or material the pant is made of.
-A tapered leg narrows down gradually and provides a tight fit near the ankles, so it is perfect for drawing attention to your footwear and socks.
+A tapered leg narrows down gradually and provides a tight fit near the ankles, so it is perfect for drawing attention to your footwear and dress socks.

 If you’re going for a punk-rock sort of aesthetic that is intended to steer your outfit completely off the beaten track, you can then pair up the iconic Converse Chuck Taylor’s with black pants that have a tapered or even cropped leg.
-You could go sockless or otherwise make a statement by wearing socks - striped, dotted, or themed, as this is the seemingly formal cut that is perfect for stylistic innovation and improvisation.
+You could go sockless or otherwise make a statement by wearing socks - striped, dotted, or novelty, as this is the seemingly formal cut that is perfect for stylistic innovation and improvisation.

 Cavalry Twill Pants